Merritt, British Columbia: Sports

 Merritt is home to BC's longest continuously run Junior A Hockey franchise, the Merritt Centennials.
 Formerly part of the British Columbia Hockey League, the team joined the Kootenay International Junior A Hockey League.
 The Cents moved to the Nicola Valley from White Rock midway through the 1973–74 season.
 The Centennials play all home games at the city-run Nicola Valley Memorial Arena and their season runs from early September through early March.

 Merritt also hosts the Nicola Valley Pro Rodeo on the Saturday and Sunday of Labour Day weekend every year.

 Merritt is also home to the Nicola Valley Thunder minor lacrosse club.

 A round of the Canadian Rally Championship, the Pacific Forest Rally, is held each year in and around Merritt.
 The international motorsport event is televised on TSN and RDS in Canada, and MotorsTV in Europe.

 Merritt and the Nicola Valley features two golf courses, the Merritt Golf and Country Club in downtown Merritt and Sagebrush Golf Club, currently rated BC's #1 public course (as of this edit in 2025) and sits just north of town on Nicola Lake.

 Merritt features a skateboard park, bike park, and numerous walking trails.
 Monck Provincial Park is located on the western shore of Nicola Lake, 22 km north of Merritt.
 It offers an abundance of camping, picnicking, swimming, fishing, boating, water-skiing, wind-surfing and hiking.

 The Merritt Panthers high school teams compete in boys and girls volleyball, basketball, and rugby.

-There is also a local slo-pitch softball league and the Merritt Otters swim club, which makes its home at the Nicola Valley Aquatic Centre.
+There is also a local slo-pitch and a fastpitch softball league and the Merritt Otters swim club, which makes its home at the Nicola Valley Aquatic Centre.